microsoft/TypeChat/site/src/docs/introduction.md

 Here we asked a model to respond directly with JSON code and provided a sort of "template" or example response to guide its answer.
 As you can see, it worked pretty well!

-Examples responses are great, but we wondered if there was another approach.
+Example responses are great, but we wondered if there was another approach.
 In our case, we asked whether we could simply guide a model with TypeScript types.

 > **User:**